opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

  upon terms) depending upon the balance between the harm done to the defendant by the plaintiff’s delay and the expense or other detriment incurred by the plaintiff by reason of the defendant’s representation.
 Such a discretion is not materially different from that which the court would be exercising if it had an unfettered discretion whether or not to strike out a claim.
 Therefore the introduction into the law of striking out of concepts of waiver, acquiescence or estoppel is merely confusing. [emphasis added]

 109    We agree with these observations.
-For one thing, they cohere with the views which we expressed in _Mercurine Pte Ltd v Canberra Developments Pte Ltd_ [2008] 4 SLR(R) 907.
+For one thing, they cohere with the views which we expressed in _Mercurine Pte Ltd v Canberra Developments Pte Ltd_ <span class="citation">[2008] 4 SLR(R) 907</span>.
 In discussing the principles to be applied in the setting aside of an irregularly obtained default judgment where a defendant had been guilty of undue delay, we said (at [76]):

  [W]here the procedural injustice occasioned to the defendant is not egregious, the court will generally be less inclined to adhere strictly to the ex debito justitiae rule, especially if the defendant has taken a fresh step in the proceedings after becoming aware of the irregular default judgment...
 With regard to the defendant’s undue delay...,we would reiterate that such delay, although potentially prejudicial to the defendant’s chances of having the irregular default judgment set aside, is not invariably fatal ...